FuzzyMistborn/blog/content/post/2021/opnsense-firewall/index.md

 ## Conclusion
 There you have it.
 You can now automate enabling or disabling firewall rules in OPNsense as needed.
 There are probably other ways to do this, such as with a VPN, but this works for me.
 Hope someone finds it helpful!

+> **NOTE**: I updated this post in November 2023.
+Opnsense seems to have altered how rules are handled and I noticed that when the rule was "enabled" I was not able to get through the firewall, but if it was disabled I could get through.
+I swapped my setup around and everything is working.
+Not sure why or when the changed happened.